The average cost of a data breach

 Here are essential facts to know about the average cost of a data breach:

-• India's average data breach cost is $2.2 million for the fiscal year of 2022.
+- India’s average data breach cost is $2.2 million for the fiscal year 2022.

 How Much Does a Data Breach Cost Companies on Average?

-The global average rate of a data breach increased from $4.24 million in 2021 to $4.35 million in 2022.
-Ponemon Institute and IBM studied 550 organizations affected by data breaches in March 2021-2022.
-The organizations experienced breaches across 17 countries and regions and in 17 varying industries.
+The global average data breach cost increased from $4.24 million in 2021 to $4.35 million in 2022.
+An IBM study showed that data breaches affected 17 countries and regions in 17 industries.

 Average Data Breach Cost Per Industry

 In this data-driven world, more cybercriminals are finding ways to exploit organizations to make a quick buck.
-Stealing data is one of the most lucrative activities for cyber attackers nowadays.
-Data breaches can happen because of weak passwords, malicious insiders, ransomware attacks, and stolen devices.
+Stealing data is one of the most lucrative activities for cyber attackers nowadays, with 4.1 billion records compromised in 2019 alone.

 Who are the targets for these data breaches?
-Let's find out these facts:
+Check out the facts.

 1. On average, the healthcare industry paid $10.10 million for data breaches in 2022.